Database activity monitoring: Common use cases for DAM

+Operational blind spots and incident response: Traditional observability often surfaces database-related incidents only after they become downstream symptoms, such as latency spikes, 5xx errors, proxy crashes, retries, or memory pressure.
+In these cases, teams may spend significant time tracing the failure back from edge systems to the originating change in the data layer, such as a permissions update, a schema change, or a query whose results suddenly changed.

+DAM is used to reduce this gap by providing a direct signal layer at the database.
+It can highlight which queries changed behavior, which identities executed them, and whether permissions or roles changed shortly beforehand, helping narrow root cause faster than infrastructure-only telemetry.
+This has been discussed in post-incident analyses of outages where subtle database permission changes caused unexpected query outputs that cascaded into widespread impact, such as Cloudflare’s Nov 18, 2025 outage.

 Core features of DAM

 As defined by Gartner, “DAM tools use several data collection mechanisms (such as server-based agent software and in-line or out-of-band network collectors), aggregate the data in a central location for analysis, and report based on behaviors that violate the security policies and/or signatures or indicate behavioral anomalies.
 DAM demand is driven primarily by the need for privileged user monitoring to address compliance-related audit findings, and by threat-management requirements to monitor database access.
 Enterprise DAM requirements are beginning to broaden, extending beyond basic functions, such as the capability to detect malicious activity or inappropriate or unapproved database administrator (DBA) access.”